 where Aii=1,2,3,…,L-1,L represents the amino acid residue at position i.

 K-mer encoding: This encoding scheme calculates the frequency of all possible sub-sequences of length k for each sample.
-In order to avoid the curse of dimensionality, we set k = 1 and 2 to generate 420 features for calculating the frequency of 20 amino acids and 400 amino acid pairs in a protein sequence, .
+In order to avoid the curse of dimensionality, we set k = 1 and 2 to generate 420 features for calculating the frequency of 20 amino acids and 400 amino acid pairs in a protein sequence, respectively.

 DR (Distance-based residues) encoding: In this encoding scheme, each protein sequence can be represented as a (20+20*20*dmax)-dimensional numerical feature vector based on the distance between amino acid residue pairs, where dmax is the distance threshold representing the maximum distance between residue pairs [1].
 For example, if we set dmax = 2, each protein sequence can be represented with an 820-dimensional feature vector (Figure S1), consisting of the occurrences of 20 amino acids (d = 0), the occurrences of 400 amino acid pairs for two adjacent residues (d = 1) and the occurrences of 400 amino acid pairs for residues with distance d (d = 2).